puid/Elixir/README.md

 - name of pre-defined `Puid.Chars` or `:custom`
 - entropy bits per character
 - total entropy bits
     - may be larger than the specified `bits` since it is a multiple of the entropy bits per character
 - entropy representation efficiency
-  - ratio of the **puid** entropy to the bits required for **puid** string representation
+    - ratio of **puid** entropy to bits required for **puid** string representation
+- entropy transform efficiency
+    - ratio of **puid** entropy bits to avg entropy source bits required for ID generation
 - entropy source function
 - **puid** string length